WoodWing/csde-components-boilerplate/docs/directives/IMAGE.md

 The value of this attribute must match the directive key.

-For example usage see the `author` component in the boilerplate project.
+For an example of the usage, see the `author` component in the boilerplate project.

-## Hiding droppable placeholder
+## Hiding the droppable placeholder
-A placeholder overlay is shown when hovering the mouse of the droppable target element of the directive, informing the user an image can be dropped and what type of images are accepted.
+A placeholder overlay is shown while dragging an image and hovering the mouse over the droppable target element of the directive, informing the user an image can be dropped and what type of images are accepted.

 For some images this droppable placeholder is too big to display properly inside the editor.
 You can hide this placeholder by using the attribute `data-placeholder-style`.
 Currently only accepts the value `hidden`:

     <div doc-image="image" data-placeholder-style="hidden"></div>

-For example usage see the `author` component in the boilerplate project.
+For an example of the usage, see the `author` component in the boilerplate project.